-This course includes the study of functions and their graphs, with special emphasis on polynomial, exponential, and logarithmic functions.
-Other topics will include systems of equations and inequalities, matrices and determinants, linear programming and the binomial theorem.
+This course includes a study of functions and their graphs, with special emphasis on polynomial, rational, exponential, and logarithmic functions.
+Additional topics include systems of equations, matrices, determinants, conics, and the binomial theorem.
 This is a graphing calculator based course.
-Prerequisite: MATH 0143 or equivalent or appropriate assessment scores.
+Prerequisite: By placement test or successful completion of MATH 0143 or equivalent.